 Founded in 1740, the University of Pennsylvania is one of the older universities in the country and a pioneer in many ways.
-It is home to the country’s first medical school and first graduate school of business administration.
-Located on a beautiful 300-acre campus in Philadelphia, the university’s intellectual spirit and research excellence make it a leading choice for students from all around the world.
+It established the first medical school in the American colonies and is home to Wharton, the world’s first collegiate business school.
+Located on a 299-acre campus in West Philadelphia, Penn offers an Ivy League education to students from the United States and around the world.

-One of the prestigious ivy league universities in the United States, it is not easy to get offered a seat.
-Read on to know more about the acceptance rates at the University of Pennsylvania.
+One of the prestigious Ivy League universities in the US, it is not easy to be offered admission.
+Read on to learn more about the acceptance rates at the University of Pennsylvania.

 University of Pennsylvania Acceptance Rate

-For Fall 2022, UPenn received about 54,600 applications for admission to the Class of 2026.
-The university offered admission to about six percent of these applicants.
+For Fall 2025, Penn received 72,544 applications for admission to the Class of 2029.
+The university offered admission to 3,570 applicants, or 5% of the applicant pool.

 Preparing for the University of Pennsylvania